SolaceLabs/solace-integration-guides/docs/_guides/red-hat-jboss-eap.md

 #### Enabling XA Recovery Support for JCA Connection Factories – JBoss

-To enable XA Recovery for specific JCA connection factories in JBoss the customer must update the connection factory definition with the Solace message broker sign-on credentials that will be used by the JTS subsystem during XA-recovery.
+To enable XA Recovery for specific JCA connection factories in JBoss the customer must update the connection factory definition with the Solace event broker sign-on credentials that will be used by the JTS subsystem during XA-recovery.
 In addition the customer may also want to modify XA connection pool settings from default values.

 Steps to enable XA-recovery for a JCA connection factory: